watspeed/systems-platform-security/lab2/lab2-guide.md

 sudo ln -sf /bin/zsh /bin/sh
 ```

-## Step 1: getting familiar with shellcode
+## Step 1: Getting familiar with shellcode

 The ultimate goal of buffer-overflow attacks is
 to inject malicious code into the target program,